Are We Embedded Yet? #1

 Update: no_std ratatui

-Backend::Error
+Backend::Error merged!

-One of the blockers for no_std ratatui was the explicit use of std::io::Error
+One of the blockers for no_std ratatui was the explicit use of std::io::Error in Backend (and

-by extension, in Terminal
+by extension, in Terminal as well).

-implementations must define an associated Error
+Now, Backend implementations must define an associated Error type.

-Built-in backends will still use std::io::Error
+Built-in backends will still use std::io::Error, but third-party ones

 like mousefood

-can now use a different error type - which will enable a proper no_std
+can now use a different error type - which will enable a proper no_std compatibility!

 I'm actually working on a follow-up PR and ran into a pretty interesting issue, so if anyone reading this has ideas, feel free to jump in and comment.